Campaign of the Month: October 2017

 Discord: How is the game’s Discord server set up?

-That’s answered on the Guide to the B&B Discord Server page.
+That’s answered on the (now somewhat dated) Guide to the B&B Discord Server page.
 It has information on what the various channels are all for and what notification settings the GM recommends using.

 It’s also irrelevant to people who aren’t yet players in the game, as you obviously won’t join its Discord server until then.
 Prospective players can feel free to skip the above link until/if the GM contacts them over Discord.